The R-220 can be ordered in two different models:

 Several videos are available on youtube in Japanese which show how to operate, clean and calibrate the R-220.
 Easy to follow even without English.

-Out of the box without any modifications or recalibration, I had the best results grinding at setting 9 (dial settings are 1-10) which produced a nice medium coarse grind and produced a flavorful balanced brew using my Bonavita ceramic immersion dripper.
+Out of the box without any modifications or recalibration, I have the best results grinding at setting 7.5 (dial settings are 1-10) which produced a nice medium coarse grind and produced a flavorful balanced brew using my Bonavita ceramic immersion dripper.
 Much better than my old Ariete-Delonghi grinder which became unreliable and probably needed a burr adjustment or replacement.
+I find I am using less coffee grounds to get the same strength coffee over time.

 The R-220 is a very substantial machine, heavy, and does not vibrate or move when grinding.
 It is built like a tank and I expect it will last a lifetime.